top of page

 The adjective 'audacious' has its roots in the Latin word 'audacia,' which derives from 'audax,' meaning 'bold' or 'daring.'
 'Audax' itself comes from 'audere,' which means 'to dare.'
 In Latin, 'audacia' was used to describe someone who exhibited boldness, daring, or a fearless disposition, often associated with a willingness to take risks or challenge conventional norms.
 This concept was carried forward into Old French as 'audacieux,' which maintained the sense of boldness and fearlessness.
 As 'audacieux' transitioned into Middle English, it became 'audacious,' preserving its meaning of displaying a bold and daring nature.
 The etymology of 'audacious' underscores its association with courage, boldness, and a willingness to challenge the status quo.

-Find the meaning of audacious:
+Find the correct meaning of the adjective audacious:

 Try Again!